Grismund/discord-bot-workshop/README.md

 ### 💬 Discord

 Discord is an ad-free, developer-friendly platform for video calls, voice chat, and text chat.
-It allows users to create "servers" which are collect ions of persistent chat rooms.
+It allows users to create "servers" which are collections of persistent chat rooms.

 Discord is also dev-friendly.
-Their docs are robust and they empower devs with an incredible amount of control over the app.
+Their docs are robust, and they empower devs with incredible controls over the app.

 ### 🤖 Bot

 Discord allows developers to create "bots" which are essentially Discord users run by code.
-These "bot users" can be programmed to interact with real users (such as yourself) in chatrooms among other things.
+These "bot users" can be programmed to interact with real users (such as yourself) in chat rooms among other things.
 They can be programmed to do all kinds of things including reading user messages and replaying with responses from OpenAI API.

 ### 🧠 OpenAI API